Communication on ERDF performance using

 The current systems of common indicators developed based on

-experience over years, specific to each fund (common indicators in 2014-2020 are common to
+experience over years.
+Common indicators in 2014-2020 are common to

 The indicator concepts and indicators are adapted to the fund-specific objectives,